What are the requirements of admittance and the application process?

 - You must have earned your bachelor's degree.

-- You are a WMU student and have already applied for graduate for your undergraduate degree.
+- You are a WMU student and have already applied to graduate for your undergraduate degree.

 - You are enrolled in an accelerated graduate degree program at WMU.